gitpod-io/retired-gatsby-website/src/blog/opensource.md

 As of today Gitpod is open source under the AGPL license at [github.com/gitpod-io/core](https://github.com/gitpod-io/core).
 We want to allow the community to participate in the development of Gitpod, provide more transparency and make it even easier for developers to use and integrate Gitpod in their workflows.

 For those of you who know us, this probably does not come as a big surprise.
 Working in open source is in our DNA and everything we’ve created over the past 10 years, including [Theia](https://github.com/eclipse-theia/theia), [Xtext](https://github.com/eclipse/xtext), [Open-VSX](https://github.com/eclipse/openvsx) and many other projects has been open source.
-In fact, Gitpod ~~is~~ was our only closed-source project and it is a relief to change that going forward.
+In fact, Gitpod was our only closed-source project and it is a relief to change that going forward.

 # Open Source Contributions